 Local people working for local good.
 That's the essence of the Seventh Cooperative Principle, “Concern for Community,” one of seven guidelines that govern electric cooperative operations.

 First and foremost, Southeastern Indiana REMC strengthens our communities by doing what we do best: safely providing reliable electricity.
 As our service area grows, so does our distribution system.
 So it’s easy to see why strengthening the local economy makes sound business sense.
-Your board of directors and staff supports policies and projects that are good for the communities we serve because what's good for our community is good for the co-op.
+Your board of directors and staff support policies and projects that are good for the communities we serve because what's good for our community is good for the co-op.

 We have strong community roots.
 Southeastern Indiana REMC has been in business since 1939—we’re not going anywhere.
 Our business was founded here by members just like you, and we are not going to pull up stakes to pursue greener pastures elsewhere.

 We pay our employees fair wages because that, in turn, helps strengthen the economy when they spend that money here.
 And by providing good-paying jobs, we keep our towns healthy because employees and their families don't have to move away to make a decent living.
 The more people we retain here paying taxes and contributing to their communities, the more vibrant they will be.